Changes to Class Enrollment - Fall 2021

 Posted at the close of business on stated due date.
 Additional late fees may be charged monthly on unpaid accounts once the semester begins.

-See our broad-based Fee Waiver Policy for all full-time, professional and Civil Service Employees at SUNY New Paltz.
+Our Broad-Based Fee Waiver Policy for all full-time, professional and Civil Service Employees at SUNY New Paltz is published on Student Accounts' Fall 2021 Tuition & Fees page.

 Description of Fees